beatcracker/toptout/data/README.md

 ### YAML file

-Indicates that this specific telemetry channel is controlled by setting the value in the XML file.
+Indicates that this specific telemetry channel is controlled by setting the value in the YAML file.

 ```json5
 "yaml_file": {